Burgundy800020/gmail_events/README.md

 ### 3. Configure Secrets

 - Place your Gmail OAuth credentials in `secrets/credentials.json`.
-- Generate a Gmail OAuth token using the provided Jupyter notebook (`get_oauth_token.ipynb`) or your preferred method.
+- Generate a Gmail OAuth token using the your preferred method.
 Save the token as `secrets/token.json`.
 - Set your OpenAI API key in a `.env` file or as an environment variable (`OPENAI_API_KEY`).

 ### 4. Configure Database